oVirt/ovirt-site/source/feature/template-versions.html.md

          `<version_name>`"new name of this version"`</version_name>`
 </version>

-VMs usecase for a vm - template id field continues to be reused (existing) new field - "useLatest" of type boolean - relevant only for stateless VMs
+**VMs usecase** template field continues to be reused and will contain version details where applicable. <b> VM will have a new "useLatestTemplateVersion" boolean property that is relevant for stateless VMs.
+User will be able to pass it when creating or updating a VM.
+If user will try to create a new stateful VM with this property set to true, an error will be returned.
+When doing GET, this property will be propagated from backend, set to 'false' for stateful VMs.
  VM Pools usecase TBD

 #### DB